-RIP Ambareesh: The Actor Was Never Shy To Experiment With Different Kind Of Roles!
-View Pictures
+RIP Ambareesh: The Actor Was Never Shy To Experiment With Different Kinds Of Roles!

 - Vishal Bhardwaj On The Censor Board: They Are Deaf

-Ambareesh passed away last night on November 24, 2018 as he suffered from cardic arrest.
+Ambareesh passed away last night on November 24, 2018, as he suffered from a cardiac arrest.
 His sudden demise has left a void in Sandalwood which can never be filled and there is sadness all across South India.
 Ambareesh, first got into movies as a villain in Naagarahaavu and later won people's hearts by playing a hero.
-His journey was amazing and he never shied away to experiment with different roles.
+His journey was amazing and he never shied away from experimenting with different roles.
 From donning a saree to going blonde for a song, he's been there and done that.
 Check out the pictures below...

 Ambareesh Donning A Saree

-Ambareesh is seen donning a pink saree and he never shied away from experimenting with different kind of roles.
+Ambareesh is seen donning a pink saree and he never shied away from experimenting with different kinds of roles.
 He had fun in every character he played and that positively reflected on the silver screen and enthralled the audiences.

 The Blonde & The Beautiful